-The SampleTypeByMaterialClass class (without any specific values) is provided in the informative Codelist realizations package as an example of using this mechanism.
+Figure 85 – (Example) Mechanism for defining a classification scheme for Samples based on the type of the sample material by extending the AbstractSampleType codelist.

 Only an abstract, empty codelist extension point is provided for classifying Samplers.
 A wide variety of device types and methodologies used for creating samples are used in various domains, and any of these can be adopted in particular domain models by extending the AbstractSamplerTypeCodeListValue class.
+An example of this mechanism is illustrated as Figure 86.